storesafe/cordova-sqlite-storage/README.md

 # Unit test(s)

 Unit testing is done in `test-www/`.
-To run the tests, simply do either:
+To run the tests from *nix shell, simply do either:

     ./bin/test.sh ios

 or in Android:

     ./bin/test.sh android

+To run then from a windows powershell do either

+    .\bin\test.ps1 android

+or for Windows Phone 8:

+    .\bin\test.ps1 wp8

 Lawnchair Adapter Usage
 =======================